 - Who is going to host your site?

 What Type Website Will You be Running

 You first need to answer such as these to know what server you need.
 What exactly will your site do?
 Will it be a corporate site, personal web corner, or a blog?
-Are your establishing a web magazine or perhaps a webshop?
+Are you establishing a web magazine or perhaps a webshop?
 Is this an outlet for your personal thoughts just for fun or are you developing a place of business?

 These questions are just a few that will help you determine what all your website will be.
-Once you answer these question, you can begin planning on how large of a hosting package you will need.
+Once you answer these questions, you can begin planning on how large of a hosting package you will need.

 To Get Started

 Once you are ready to upload your apps, photos, and data and you are ready to present your message to the world, it is time to select an excellent hosting company.
 You want to choose a hosting provider that will put all your content on the web for you while providing you with the right tools.